Content Creator Guide

 Storyline Cover Modifications

 ISEKAI ZERO reserves the right to modify cover images for aesthetic purposes (quality, formatting, branding), when a cover is deemed inappropriate or does not meet platform standards, or for marketing and discovery purposes.
-This includes replacing covers deemed inappropriate, misleading, or not aligned with platform standards, and improving covers to enhance marketing potential and discoverability.
 You retain ownership of original content.

 Exceptional content may receive platform support including enhanced cover artwork, featured placement, and promotional support based on writing quality, character development, engagement, and policy compliance.